-- Principle residences owned by individuals having a value of less than 50 million baht; - Land and buildings owned by individuals used for agricultural purposes will be exempted from tax from 2020 to 2022; - Public property, non-profit assets and the like (i.e. property of religious organizations); - Property owned by exempt intergovernmental organization, such as the United Nations or Embassies and the like.
+- Principle residences owned by individuals having a value of less than 50 million baht; - Land and buildings owned by individuals used for agricultural purposes will be exempted from tax from 2020 to 2022.
+From 2023, the rates in the table above will apply; - Public property and non-for-profit assets (i.e., property of religious organizations); and - Property owned by exempt intergovernmental organizations, such as the United Nations and Embassies.